chkaty/Dynamic-Event-Map/README.md

 ## CI/CD pipelines

-On your repo, add those:
+On your repo, add the following:

 - Repository secretes: